OGGM/oggm/docs/getting-started.rst

    Did you know that you can try OGGM in your browser before installing it on your computer?
 Visit :doc:`cloud` for more information.

+   Did you know that we provide standard projections for all glaciers in the world, and that you may not have to run OGGM for your use case?
+   Visit :doc:`download-projections` for more information.

 .. _system-settings:

 First step: system settings for input data